-6. To be considered for an allocation of social housing you must be eligible for and qualify for an allocation.
-Eligibility is about where you usually live and your

-- 7. Local authorities can largely set their own rules for who qualifies for social housing, but there are some groups of people that must be included.
+- 5. To be considered for an allocation of social housing you must be eligible for and qualify for an allocation.
+Eligibility is about where you usually live and your immigration status.
+The rules for this are set by the national government and are the same for all local authorities in England.
+Further details are provided in section 2. - 6.
+Local authorities can largely set their own rules for who qualifies for social housing, but there are some groups of people that must be included.
 Housing legislation requires every local authority allocation scheme in England to ensure 'reasonable preference' for social housing allocations is given to certain categories of applicants.
-This means that they must be given a reasonable level of priority, and it covers the following groups: - Those who are homeless or owed certain homelessness duties - Insanitary or overcrowded housing or unsatisfactory housing conditions - A need to move on medical or welfare grounds - People who need to move to a particular locality to avoid hardship to themselves or others - 8.
-Local authorities must also give 'additional preference' to applications from certain serving and ex-members of the armed forces (and reserve forces) who fall within the reasonable preference categories. - 9.
-Guidance that the council is legally obliged to take notice of, also encourages reasonable preference to be given to people who are homeless and require urgent rehousing as a result of domestic abuse and to give reasonable preference to foster carers. - 10.
+This means that they must be given a reasonable level of priority, and it covers the following groups: - Those who are homeless or owed certain homelessness duties - Insanitary or overcrowded housing or unsatisfactory housing conditions - A need to move on medical or welfare grounds - People who need to move to a particular locality to avoid hardship to themselves or others - 7.
+Local authorities must also give 'additional preference' to applications from certain

+- serving and ex-members of the armed forces (and reserve forces) who fall within the reasonable preference categories. - 8.
+Guidance that the council is legally obliged to take notice of, also encourages reasonable preference to be given to people who are homeless and require urgent rehousing as a result of domestic abuse and to give reasonable preference to foster carers. - 9.
 Hillingdon Council's own qualification rules restrict which households can join the housing register.
 Including restrictions helps to ensure that the council's priorities for social housing allocations are clear and that other households are not given false hope of a council home.
-The following types of households do not qualify to join the housing register: - Those that do not have a clearly demonstrated housing need. - Those that have sufficient financial resources. - Households that do not currently live in the borough - Households who have not been continuously living in the borough for at least 10 years - 11.
+The following types of households do not qualify to join the housing register: - Those that do not have a clearly demonstrated housing need. - Those that have sufficient financial resources. - Households that do not currently live in the borough - Households who have not been continuously living in the borough for at least 10 years - 10.
 There are some exceptions where households in these circumstances can still qualify, including if they fall within the reasonable preference groups.
 In certain very specific instances, the requirement for 10 years residency could be reduced to 5 years.
 See section 2.2.5